TWDB approves more than $1.9 billion in SWIFT financial assistance

 To be eligible for financial assistance from the SWIFT program, the project must be included in the 2017 State Water Plan.
 Projects recommended today include new wells, transmission lines, and a large regional water supply project, all of which are recommended water management strategies in the 2017 State Water Plan.

 “Moving forward with state water plan projects is critical for the future of Texas,” said TWDB Board member Kathleen Jackson.
 “It’s exciting to see communities embrace a variety of projects, both large and small, and turn to the SWIFT program to meet their current and future water supply needs.”

 SWIFT was established by the Texas Legislature and voters in 2013 to fund projects in the state water plan.
 SWIFT was created through the transfer of a one-time, $2 billion appropriation from the state’s Rainy Day Fund.
 The $2 billion will be leveraged with revenue bonds over the next 50 years to finance approximately $27 billion in water supply projects.

-- $1,390,000 to the City of Springtown (Parker and Wise counties) for a water supply project
+- $2.5 million to the City of Spring Valley Village (Harris County) for a groundwater project

-- $677,120,000 to the North Texas Municipal Water District (Collin, Dallas, Denton, Ellis, Fannin, Hunt, Kaufman, Rains, and Rockwall counties) for a water supply project
+- $300 million to the North Texas Municipal Water District for a water supply project

 *The SWIFT program includes two funds, the State Water Implementation Fund for Texas (SWIFT) and the State Water Implementation Revenue Fund for Texas (SWIRFT).
 Revenue bonds for the program are issued through SWIRFT.